gdiminin/HaSAPPy/docs/Tutorials/RunningHaSAPPyWorkflowsScript.md

 Construct table representation using following keys (each new line correspond to a table):
 !!!Read Info file to have detailed informations of how to compile this part!!!
 Samples: all, group name
-Parameters: all, II, KI, Bias, Reads, Score (N.B.
+Parameters: all, II, KI, Bias, bias_FW, bias_RV, Reads, Score (N.B.
 Score parameter doesn’t need any 'Data type') Data type: all, raw, mean, stdev, fold, ttest ex. :  	(all,II,raw),(group1,KI,mean) (group1,KI,ttest),(all,Score)